rogerallen/rrt/README.md

 ## Updates

-I will be updating the code for my own personal use.
+Some updates I made that are my own improvements from the original book.

 - added commandline arguments
-- added PNG output
+- added PNG output (via stb_image_write.h)
 - use float or double math in renderer
 - add a scene description file
 - added objects based on triangles